mensbeam/Arsse/manpages/en.md

 - Managing passwords and authentication tokens
 - Importing and exporting OPML newsfeed-lists

 These are documented in the next section **PRIMARY COMMANDS**.
-Further, seldom-used commands are documented in the following section **ADDITIONAL COMMANDS**.
+Further, seldom-used commands are documented in the subsequent section **ADDITIONAL COMMANDS**.

 # PRIMARY COMMANDS